nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/experience/2016-09-it-consultant-and-auditor.md

 ## Description

-Provided consulting services to help companies of all sizes and industries grow and address strategic, organisational and technical challenges.
+Provided consulting services to help tech companies of all sizes and industries grow and address strategic, organisational and technical challenges.

 It always started by participating in the company's day-to-day activities and interacting with all its stakeholders.
 The idea was to adopt a systemic approach, analysing the organisation’s state through different perspectives, to gain a deeper understanding of the company's needs.

 **Achievements**
-- • Helped 10+ companies seize new business opportunities, increase and enhance interactions and knowledge sharing, manage constraints, as well as simplify and optimise processes.
+- • Helped 10+ tech companies seize new business opportunities, increase and enhance interactions and knowledge sharing, manage constraints, as well as simplify and optimise processes.

 - • Broke silos between departments and enabled company-wide initiatives by interacting with all the stakeholders (leadership, engineering, product and sales teams).
 - • Provided technical coaching to 15+ teams from 5 to 40 people.
 The teams could then develop new features readily and tackle technical debt while significantly reducing their defect rate.